Digicel: 2010–present

 In May 2020, Digicel announced plans to restructure its debt.
 The restructuring plan was approved by Digicel's bondholders and completed in June 2020.
 As part of the exchange, O'Brien contributed $50 million in assets to Digicel, consisting of the company's Jamaican headquarters and $25 million in cash.

-In November 2020, Digicel announced that, in its financial second quarter to the end of September, its earnings have dropped due to impact of the Covid-19 pandemic.
+In November 2020, Digicel announced that, in its financial second quarter to the end of September, its earnings have dropped due to impact of the COVID-19 pandemic.

 In October 2021, Digicel announced the sale of its Pacific operations to Telstra Group, an Australian telecommunications company.
-The sale was estimated at USD$1.6 billion.
+The sale was estimated at US$1.6 billion.
 However this was thrown into doubt in March 2022 when the Papua New Guinea government imposed a retrospective tax of over $100m on the company.

 In September 2022, credit rating service Fitch issued a warning of a potential debt default.
-The Irish Times suggested There’s little or no equity value in Digicel.
+The Irish Times suggested "there's little or no equity value in Digicel to chase".

+On September 11, 2023, Digicel Group filed for Chapter 15 bankruptcy in the United States Bankruptcy Court for the Southern District of New York.

+On November 29, 2023.
+Rajeev Suri was appointed as the new Chairman of Digicel Group.

+On April 20, 2024, Digicel ceased operations in Panama after failing to award the tender to operate and exploit the personal communications service, after the bidding process concluded without award due to the withdrawal of the only interested company.

+Digicel's exit from the Panamanian market occurred in a context of significant changes in the country's telecommunications sector, including the merger of Cable & Wireless Panama and Claro Panama, which reduced the number of main operators in the market.

+Following the announcement, Digicel asked its customers to switch to another network within 30 days from March 20, 2024 to retain their phone numbers.

+On July 8, 2025, Digicel announced that it will pivot from consumer-facing media to scalable, enterprise-grade services within Digicel Business and as such will be closing its operations of Loop News and SportsMax.
+This news followed an earlier announcement that Digicel had fully acquired the cyber security firm Symptai Consulting Ltd to join forces with the Digicel Business teams.